We are your current GOEMP Committee Members! Please scroll down to learn more about us.

 Alison Ward – Member at Large

 Alison Ward has a Bachelor of Humanities from Carleton University and a Master of Arts from Queen’s University.
 Alison first started working at museums through the Young Canada Works program and became hooked soon after.
 Upon graduation, she conducted research for an exhibition at the Canadian Museum of History.
 Alison then joined the Canadian Museums Association in 2014 as part of the membership team.
+She is now part of the business development division at Ingenium – Canada’s Museums of Science and Innovation.
 She loves learning, making discoveries, traveling, and, by extension, museums.